C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 THE POLICY:

-to by several Insurers is a separate contract with each, unless otherwise
+several Insurers is a separate contract with each, unless otherwise stated.

-Time policy: Insures property for a definite period of time.
+policy: Insures property for a definite period of time.
+Mixed

 26 Property insured must be designated in a marine policy with reasonable